10 Proof of Income Documents Landlords Use to Verify Income

 Tips for Spotting Fake Proofs of Income

-- Require tenants to sign a Form 4506: If you want to verify the information on a profit and loss statement or validate a potential tenant’s income, you can request a transcript from the IRS with a signed Form 4506.
+- Require tenants to sign Form 4506: If you want to verify the information on a profit and loss statement or validate a potential tenant’s income, you can request a transcript from the IRS with a signed Form 4506.
 The transcript will show the tenant’s federal tax documents.
 The transcript is the official income received and recorded by the IRS and is stamped as official, so it can’t be forged.

-- Use a checks and balances system: The purpose of collecting several documents to prove an applicant’s finances is for applying a checks and balances system.
+- Use a checks and balances system: The purpose of collecting several documents to prove an applicant’s finances is to apply a checks and balances system.
 Review pay stub financials against tax returns and bank statements.
 Check the letter of employment against the pay stubs.
 Use the CPA letter in comparison to tax returns and P&L statements.
 Reviewing all the documents next to each other will show if there are any fakes or inconsistencies.

 Bottom Line